Tackling Candida: Part 2

 This topic cannot be adequately covered in this post.
 It’s a complex subject—and testing is controversial.

 Remember when I said that my study on candida goes back way before I started nutrition school?
-The naturopath I was working with at the time said, “Yeast feeds on metals, especially mercury.”
+The naturopath I was working with at the time said, “Yeast feeds on heavy metals.”

 For those with alopecia, there’s also the risk of high levels of thallium, but that’s not as common.